 Think about how you want to organise your photos.
 By date, events or people could be a great start.
 Choose a system that works best for you and group your photos into your chosen organisational structure.

 If you find duplicates of the same print, keep the higher/larger quality version and place the duplicate aside so you don’t double up on the scanning.

 Many modern photo management applications allow you to digitally tag your photos with keywords and people.
 Keep this in mind when doing your bulk organisation.
 It might be easier to add the finer organisational details once the photos are digitised.

 3. Digitise your old photos

 Now that you have your photos organised, it’s time to start scanning them.
-At Lucent Imaging, we recommend that you purchase or hire a quality photo scanner (Like the Epson V800) to achieve the highest quality results.
+At Lucent Imaging, we recommend that you purchase a quality photo scanner (Like the Epson V800) to achieve the highest quality results.
 Depending on how many photos you have, this can be a long process so be prepared for a solid stint in front of the computer.

 Our digitisation guide has a lot of useful information to help you digitise your own photos.
 If however, you would rather have someone else do the hard work, we offer archival photo and document scanning services.

 You’ve finished scanning your photos and you’ve probably noticed a few that have faded over the years.
 If you’ve got a good eye for detail, you can often correct this yourself using photo apps like Adobe Lightroom (Our Choice), Photos on Mac, Microsoft Photos or Google Photos.
 If you’ve found a few precious photos that are damaged, torn or creased, this often requires a lot more work, advanced knowledge and a tool like Adobe Photoshop to restore.

 As a professional image restoration studio, we’re able to help with these more advanced photo restoration projects.